 On Friday IBM and the U.S. Department of Energy’s Oak Ridge National Laboratory (ORNL) announced the unveiling of Summit, the world’s fastest supercomputer.
 IBM claims that it is a world-class supercomputer with thousands of processors.

-Jeff Nichols, ORNL associate laboratory director for computing and computational sciences announced that summit’s AI optimized hardware “gives researchers an incredible platform for analyzing massive datasets and creating intelligent software to accelerate the pace of discovery.”
-It will be used for designing chemical formula, exploring new materials, studying links between cancer and genes on a very large scale and so on.
+Jeff Nichols, ORNL associate laboratory director for computing and computational sciences, announced that the summit’s AI-optimized hardware “gives researchers an incredible platform for analyzing massive datasets and creating intelligent software to accelerate the pace of discovery.”
+It will be used for designing chemical formula, exploring new materials, studying links between cancer and genes on a very large scale, and so on.

-It takes up an eighth of an acre that is the size of two tennis courts with its peak energy consumption about 15 megawatts that can provide power to more than 7,000 homes.
+It takes up an eighth of an acre that is the size of two tennis courts.
+Its peak energy consumption of about 15 megawatts can provide power to more than 7,000 homes.

 IBM has been continuing to build DOE supercomputers, and Summit isn’t the end of its invention; instead, it is a step forward in reaching the later goals of one that can perform about 5 times that of Summit.